By Regina Winkle-Bryan

 It’s ugly.
 Yes, some people don’t like the sound of Catalan.
 This is a motivator, or not, with all languages.
 If it sounds pretty to the learner’s ear, he is more likely to feel inspired to practice.

 It’s hard.
 Well, if you speak Spanish it’s not that hard.
 However, there are some big differences in grammar, vocab and pronunciation, and it does take work to learn Catalan, especially if your mother tongue is not Latin based.

 It’s the language here.
 If you live in a country, most people would agree that it is a good idea to have some idea of the language.
 Many Catalans feel that Catalonia IS a country (it’s not, legally anyway), and Catalan therefore is the national language.
-By the way, Catalan is one of Spain’s national languages along with Basque, Gallego and Valenciano.
+By the way, Catalan is one of Spain’s national languages along with Basque, Galician and Valencian (like Catalan) and Occitan.

 People will like you.
 If you make an effort, locals will appreciate that you are trying to learn their language and will be warmer towards you.

 It helps you learn stuff.
 A lot of information in Catalonia is written in Catalan which means you’ll get more out of your experience if you can understand it.
 Also, many presentations and workshops are in Catalan, not to mention music, theater and other entertainment.